 The Synergy of Social Media and Website Content

 So we’ve talked about two different things.
-Finding people who like and engaging with them, and finding people who need you and turning them into customers who like you.
+Finding people who like and engaging with you, and finding people who need you (and then turning them into customers who like you).
 This is how you continue to expand and grow your network and more importantly make more sales and grow your business.
 The key to doing this effectively is to have great content on your site, and use that content on your social media sites.
 You need great content on your website because when search engines index your site they are analyzing your content to identify whether or not your site is relevant to someone who is searching.
 You might be thinking, “I have 1,000,000 likes and I have 1,000,000 Twitter followers, I don’t need a site with great content.”
 Take a look at these numbers.

 With those numbers in mind you can see that it is very important to have a site that search engines find relevant.
 While social media is very important, the content on your site is still the most important ranking signal for search engines.
 Also consider this, if I am visiting a new city I might ask my Facebook friends what restaurant I should eat at, but how do I find directions to that restaurant?
 You guessed it… I search for it.
 My point is that when people are really ready to buy, or they are ready to pick up the phone and call, or they are about to walk in your front door they turn to search.
 Again, this is why the content on your site has to be unique, original and relevant.
 Do you want potential customers to do some social media research and have them find the competition when they turn to the search engines?